 - Centered on Racial Justice

 Let us bring a course to you!
 In addition to our public programs, the Shriver Center contracts with legal aid and civil rights organizations to offer private trainings that are tailored and customized to meet the particular needs of your organization.
 We have contracted with nonprofits, legal aid providers, law schools, bar foundations and government agencies to train some 300 advocates from more than 100 organizations across the country.
 Contact Ellen Hemley at 617.379.3466 to learn more about how we can help build the skills and capacities of your staff.

 Applications are now open for the 2019 Racial Justice Institute program

 The Racial Justice Institute is a groundbreaking national leadership program, grounded in a commitment to race-equity as an integral and essential part of anti-poverty advocacy.
 Following six months of intensive training, fellows join a national network of alumni who are advancing race equity all throughout the country.
 Applications are invited from racial equity teams that include at least one legal aid or other public interest lawyer serving low-income people or communities of color.
 Learn more about how to become a 2019 fellow.
-Attend our January 24 webinar/open house to ask questions and hear from past fellows.
+Listen to a recording of our recent open house for answers to commonly asked questions.
 The deadline for applications is February 28.
 Apply now.

 We’re Partnering with the Housing Justice Leadership Institute to Support Legal Assistance for Tenants